Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- A Bachelor’s Degree in Management, XYZ University, Graduated May 2021
+- BA in Business Administration XYZ University, Graduated May 2021.

-- Relevant courses: Market Research, Data Analysis and Consumer Behavior
+- Relevant courses: Market Research, Data Analysis, Consumer Behavior

 Experience:

-- Internship, ABC Marketing Firm, Summer 2020
+- Intern, ABC Marketing Firm, Summer 2020

-- Assisted with market analysis and research for various clients
+- Assisted with market research and data analysis for clients of various kinds

-- Have developed strong skills in Excel and PowerPoint
+- Developed strong skills developed in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Achieved strong teamwork and communications skills
+- Achieved strong teamwork and communications abilities

 Skills: